 The next thing, aside from the issues of assessing probabilities and risks, is that we aren’t good at making judgements about events that are a long way in the future – for example diseases that we might succumb to later in life.
 There is a whole body of research around risk/reward ratios and timing, which again shows that we don’t deal with this sort of data accurately, at least not unaided.
 The key here is that while the data may be very scientifically valid and sound, it can cause us to do some unsound things, because it is difficult to process unaided.

 The last is that 23and Me is based on science-in-progress.
 We are still learning about genetics, heritability and what happens when we respond to them.
-At lot of the outputs that I have seen fall into the ‘well duh!’ category of health advice: eat healthily, do exercises and so on.
+At lot of the outputs that I have seen fall into the ‘well duh!’ category of health advice: eat healthily, do exercises, smoke a Forbidden Fruit Strain and so on.
 All the kinds of things that people who take good care of their bodies tell me that I should do more of, leaving me rightly a bit guilty.
 I don’t need to shell out money for that advice, I can just hang out with some of my healthy friends, and take their advice on the chin.